wesleyegberto/emulators/chip8/README.md

 V B N M
 ```

+## Sound

+Chip8 uses a timer for sound to decide when it needs to make sound.
+Everytime the ST register is non-zero the Chip8 buzz will sound.
+The sound has only one tone.

 ## Notes about COSMIC VIP implementation

 * Instructions `8XY6` and `8XYE` use `VY`, see [here](https://github.com/Chromatophore/HP48-Superchip#8xy6--8xye-aka-x--y-x--y).